yuxihe/SelfDrivingCarProj/P5-CarND-VehicleDetection/README.md

 The code for this step is contained in the 13th and 14th code cells of the IPython notebook.

 Ultimately,
-- I searched on 3 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector:
+- I searched on 3 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector
 - The 3 search windows are: `XY_window = [(128, 128), (96, 96), (64, 64)]`
 - X direction cover from leftmost to rightmost
 - Y direction covers from `yStartStop = [(380, 604), (390, 534), (400, 480)]` corresponding for each search window respectively.